 Baulch Family - Short Bio

 In college Howard studied computer science, and Sally studied accounting.
 As a co-op at SMU Howard worked for the City of Dallas for three alternating semesters before seeking more challenging work assignments.
 In June 1974 he became the first co-op in Data General Corporation's history.
 After graduation Howard began work for DG in Greensboro, North Carolina as a systems engineer.
 Sally began work after graduation as a CPA with Peat, Marwick, Mitchell & Co. (now KPMG International) and then with Ernst & Ernst (now Ernst & Young).
-In 1980 Howard transferred to Data General's research and development lab in Research Triangle Park, North Carolina where he moved from software engineering to software engineering management, and Sally became the accounting manager for the Instrument Society of America.
+In 1980 Howard transferred to Data General's research and development lab in Research Triangle Park, North Carolina where he moved from software engineering to software engineering management, and Sally became the accounting manager for the Instrument Society of America (now International Society of Automation).

 Quoting Albert Schweitzer, "I don't know what your destiny will be, but one thing I do know: the only ones among you who will be really happy are those who have sought and found how to serve."